KentenRoth/100DaysOfCode/README.md

 Today I dove back into the testing portion of the course and I'm not really sure if things are getting put together right in my head or not.
 It seemed a little to straight forward for all the horror stories I have heard about testing.
 So I'm going to spend some time reading up on more stuff tonight and I should have the testing part knocked out tomorrow, then it's back to some Mongo.

 ---

+Day 34

+Today was very frustrating.
+I spent almost all of my coding time trying to figure out the issue with my iMac.
+It was getting to the point of random freezes every 3-4 minutes.
+I have been on google and trying different things to fix the issue.
+I am going to stay up later than normal tonight to see if I can get this issue resolved.

+---